Extended probabilities and their application to statistical inference

 \subsection{Related literature}

 Let us now inspect how the definition and the interpretation of extended probabilities we have given so far relates to the existing literature.

-Our framework can be seen as an extension to the one studied in \cite{burgin1}.
+Our framework is related to the one studied in \cite{burgin1}.
 Burgin studies a static environment (as opposed to the dynamic one we inspect in this work in the next section) where the state space $\Omega$ can be divided in two irreducible parts $\Omega^+$ and $\Omega^-$ such that $\#\Omega^+=\#\Omega^-$, where $\#$ denotes the cardinality operator.
 The elements of $\Omega^-$ are called anti-events, and they are usually connected to negative objects: encountering a negative object is a negative event.
 The author then states that an example of a negative object is given by antiparticles, the antimatter counterpart of quantum particles.
 Anti-events are given negative probabilities.
-If we require that the following conditions hold, we obtain Burgin's framework: \begin{itemize} \item[\textbullet] extended probabilities are {finitely} additive (instead of countably additive); \item[\textbullet] our state space can be divided in two irreducible parts $\Omega^+$ and $\Omega^-$; \item[\textbullet] $P^{ex}(A) \geq 0$ if and only if $A \subset \Omega^+$; \item[\textbullet] there exists a function $\alpha:\Omega \rightarrow \Omega$ such that $\alpha(\omega)=-\omega$ and $\alpha^2(\omega)=\omega$; \item[\textbullet] $P^{ex}(\Omega^+)=1$; \item[\textbullet] $\{v_i,\omega,-\omega: v_i,\omega \in \Omega \text{, } i \in I\} = \{v_i,: v_i \in \Omega \text{, } i \in I\}$, for all $\omega \in \Omega$ and all set of indices $I$. \end{itemize} To this extent, our setup can be seen as a generalization of Burgin's one.
+If we require that the following conditions hold, we obtain a framework very similar to Burgin's one: \begin{itemize} \item[\textbullet] extended probabilities are {finitely} additive (instead of countably additive); \item[\textbullet] our state space can be divided in two irreducible parts $\Omega^+$ and $\Omega^-$; \item[\textbullet] $P^{ex}(A) \geq 0$ if and only if $A \subset \Omega^+$; \item[\textbullet] there exists a function $\alpha:\Omega \rightarrow \Omega$ such that $\alpha(\omega)=-\omega$ and $\alpha^2(\omega)=\omega$; \item[\textbullet] $P^{ex}(\Omega^+)=1$; \item[\textbullet] $\{v_i,\omega,-\omega: v_i,\omega \in \Omega \text{, } i \in I\} = \{v_i: v_i \in \Omega \text{, } i \in I\}$, for all $\omega \in \Omega$ and all set of indices $I$. \end{itemize} The main difference is that in \cite{burgin1} $P^{ex}(\Omega^+)+|P^{ex}(\Omega^-)|=2$.
 Our interpretation of negative probabilities reconciles with Burgin's one if we consider anti-events as events for which we cannot enter a bet, which seems a reasonable assumption.
 He also gives a frequentist interpretation of negative probabilities, that complements our interpretation of negative extended probabilities.